kanchan1427/daily-blogs/README.md

 Myddleware, easily connect Moodle to other applications for more productivity and efficiency :

-  CRM/ERP : Salesforce, SAP CRM, SugarCRM, SuiteCRM, ERPNext, Hubspot, Cirrus Shield
+  CRM/ERP : Salesforce, SAP CRM, SugarCRM, SuiteCRM, ErpGuru, Hubspot, Cirrus Shield
                         Manage your Moddle courses directly from your CRM and collect information on course completion